Easy Hummus (Better than Store-Bought)

 How to Make Hummus from Scratch

-The secret to the best hummus?
-It’s all about the order!
+The secret to the best hummus is all about the order in which you blend your ingredients!
 Seriously, this simple trick makes a huge difference.

 Tahini and lemon juice go in first.
 Then, before you add anything else, turn on the food processor and let it run for a minute or two.
 See the photos below?
 In the first photo, I’m pouring tahini into a clean food processor.